Tristor/securemail.tristor.ro/server.md

 Now we edit the auth configuration in /etc/dovecot/conf.d/10-auth.conf

-In this file we'll be commenting out with a '#' one line, and uncommenting another to use MySQL rather than local UNIX accounts for auth down near the bottom in addition to changing the other two parameters.
+Note: In this file we'll be commenting out with a '#' one line, and uncommenting another to use MySQL rather than local UNIX accounts for auth down near the bottom in addition to changing the other two parameters.

 ```
 disable_plaintext_auth = yes